-45. Water Quality Nutrient Neutrality Statement
+43. Water Quality Nutrient Neutrality Statement

-Under Habitats Regulations, before giving permission, Dorset Council must be satisfied that proposed development will not adversely affect the integrity of the habitats site because of in a net increase in phosphates entering catchment areas.
+Under Habitats Regulations, before giving permission, Dorset Council must be satisfied that proposed development will not adversely affect the integrity of the habitats site because of in a net increase in nitrogen and/or phosphorus entering catchment areas.